ZhanYang-nwpu/SkyEyeGPT/README.md

 This is the official repository for paper **"SkyEyeGPT: Unifying Remote Sensing Vision-Language Tasks via Instruction Tuning with Large Language Model"**. [[paper](https://arxiv.org/abs/2401.09712)] [[SkyEye-968k](https://huggingface.co/datasets/ZhanYang-nwpu/SkyEye-968k)]

+### Accepted by ISPRS Journal of Photogrammetry and Remote Sensing

 ## Please share a <font color='orange'>STAR ⭐</font> if this project does help

 ### You can focus on remote sensing multimodal large language model (Vision-Language) [here](https://github.com/ZhanYang-nwpu/Awesome-Remote-Sensing-Multimodal-Large-Language-Model)